-Two New Jersey state Senators Ronald Rice (D) and Republican Sen. Robert Singer (R) plan to introduce a bill on Thursday to decriminalize recreational marijuana throughout the state.
-The bipartisan bill could complicate Gov. Phil Murphy’s intention to legalize recreational pot.
-Also in attendance was Democrat state Sen. Joe Cryan.
+New Jersey state Senators Ronald Rice (D-Essex) and Republican Sen. Robert Singer (R-Ocean) plan to introduce a bill on Thursday to decriminalize recreational cannabis or marijuana.

 “Why are we allowing money people to come and tell us to sell a product that may hurt our community without us doing in-depth research in thinking through what’s happening in our communities today?”
 Rice said during the press conference on Thursday morning.